Diksha Brahmbhatt, MPH

 Medical Student

 Diksha Brahmbhatt is a fourth year medical student at Weill Cornell Medicine who works with Dr. Will Schpero.
 Diksha is planning a career at the intersection of primary care, local and national health policy, and public health and works with Dr. Schpero on studies spanning several policy-relevant spheres, including competition in hospital markets, Medicaid procedural denials, and mental healthcare disparities.
 Diksha co-led a secret shopper study with Dr. Schpero, calling 400 psychiatry offices across the country to assess the accessibility of appointments for a patient with Medicaid and examine the accuracy of health plan directories.
-Prior to medical school, Diksha studied anthropology at Yale College, completed an MPH in chronic disease epidemiology at the Yale School of Public Health, and worked as a data manager for a New York City Department of Health and Mental Hygiene program that brought together academic and health department investigators to work on policy-relevant health equity research.
-Diksha plans to begin residency in Internal Medicine upon graduation and to continue participating in health policy research that affects Medicaid beneficiaries, low-income patients, and immigrants.
+Prior to medical school, Diksha studied anthropology at Yale College, completed an MPH in chronic disease epidemiology at the Yale School of Public Health, and worked as a data manager for a New York City Department of Health and Mental Hygiene program that brought together academic and health department investigators to work on policy-relevant research.
+Diksha plans to begin residency in Internal Medicine upon graduation and to continue participating in health policy research that affects Medicaid beneficiaries.

 Matthew Maughan, MBA